solo-io/go-utils/changelogutils/README.md

 files into `v0.2.6` (they should create the directory if it does not yet exist).
 If the PR contains a breaking change entry, it should create or rename the existing directory to `v0.3.0`.

-For projects that have already released `v1.0.0`, breaking changes should increment the minor version instead (`v2.0.0`).
+For projects that have already released `v1.0.0`, breaking changes should increment the major version instead (`v2.0.0`).
 Non-breaking changes should increment the minor version (`v1.1.0`).

 ## Releasing a stable v1.0 version